Cardiff International Arena: Facilities

+Events

 Comedy

 Comedian Lee Evans has brought four tours XL Tour, Big, Roadrunner and Monsters to the arena, Evans played his last show before retiring from stand-up at the arena from 24 to 30 November 2014.

 Music

-The venue has hosted a number of concerts since it opened, with artists such as Sigrid, George Ezra, Richard Ashcroft, Mumford & Sons, Two Door Cinema Club, Fatboy Slim, The 1975, Bring Me The Horizon, Céline Dion, Kylie Minogue, Beyoncé, Lady Gaga, Katy Perry, Rihanna, Metallica, Enrique Iglesias, The Script, New Kids on the Block, Take That, Paloma Faith, Michael Bublé, Steps, Craig David, Gary Barlow, James Blunt, Kelly Clarkson, Avril Lavigne, Liam Gallagher, Iron Maiden, Alice Cooper, Dio, Twisted Sister, Meat Loaf, Pink, Gwen Stefani, Girls Aloud, Sugababes, Gabrielle, LeAnn Rimes, Culture Club, Jessie J, Little Mix, Dolly Parton, Anastacia, Fifth Harmony, Leona Lewis, Ellie Goulding, Olly Murs, Ella Eyre, John Newman, Westlife, Dua Lipa, Nicki Minaj, Noel Gallagher's High Flying Birds, The Killers, Biffy Clyro, The Prodigy, The Nolans, The Beach Boys, Frankie Valli, McFly, Panic! at the Disco, Dropkick Murphys, Fall out Boy, You Me At Six, Lostprophets, Blink 182, All American Rejects, Ben Howard, Arctic Monkeys, Paramore, Yungblud and local favourites Catatonia, Kids in Glass Houses and the Manic Street Preachers taking to the stage.
+The venue has hosted a number of concerts since it opened, with artists such as The Corrs, Queen+Paul Rodgers,A-HA, Sigrid, George Ezra, Richard Ashcroft, Mumford & Sons, Two Door Cinema Club, Fatboy Slim, The 1975, Bring Me The Horizon, Céline Dion, Kylie Minogue, Beyoncé, Lady Gaga, Katy Perry, Rihanna, Metallica, Enrique Iglesias, The Script, New Kids on the Block, Take That, Paloma Faith, Carrie Underwood, Michael Bublé, Steps, Craig David, Gary Barlow, James Blunt, Kelly Clarkson, Avril Lavigne, Liam Gallagher, Iron Maiden, Alice Cooper, Dio, Twisted Sister, Meat Loaf, Pink, Gwen Stefani, Girls Aloud, Sugababes, Gabrielle, LeAnn Rimes, Culture Club, Jessie J, Little Mix, Dolly Parton, Anastacia, Fifth Harmony, Leona Lewis, Ellie Goulding, Olly Murs, Ella Eyre, John Newman, Westlife, Dua Lipa, Nicki Minaj, Noel Gallagher's High Flying Birds, The Killers, Lostprophets, Biffy Clyro, The Prodigy, The Nolans, The Beach Boys, Frankie Valli, McFly, Panic! at the Disco, Dropkick Murphys, Feeder, Fall out Boy, You Me At Six, Blink 182, All American Rejects, Ben Howard, Arctic Monkeys, Paramore, Yungblud, The Vamps, One Direction, Niall Horan, Louis Tomlinson, 5 Seconds of Summer and local favourites Catatonia, Kids in Glass Houses, Stereophonics and the Manic Street Preachers.

 Sport

 In 1999, the Cardiff International Arena hosted the (Nine-ball) World Professional Pool Championship.
 The official WPA World Nine-ball Championship was hosted at the Cardiff International Arena between 2000 and 2003.

 Since 2007, the arena has been one of the Premier League Darts venues, including the semi-finals and finals night of the 2008 Premier League Darts on 26 May 2008.
 The PDC Champions League of Darts was held in the arena in 2016 and 2017.
-Between 2016 and 2017 the arena hosted the Champions League of Darts.

 In February 2015, the Welsh Open snooker championship was transferred from the Newport Centre (where it had taken place since 2005) to the arena.
-In 2021 the event transferred to back to Newport at the Celtic Manor Resort.
+The arena previously hosted the championship between 1999 and 2003.
+In 2021 the event was transferred back to Newport, this time held at the Celtic Manor Resort.

 Professional wrestling

 In 2019, WWE's NXT UK brand announced the venue would host the second ever TakeOver event for the brand, NXT UK TakeOver: Cardiff.
 This took place on 31 August 2019 and was the first TakeOver to take place in Wales.
+On 21 August 2024, All Elite Wrestling made their debut in Wales, airing Dynamite and Collision as part of All In London week.
+At the 2025 Forbidden Door, AEW announced their return to the venue for Collision on 13 December 2025.